MATRIX: Mask Track Alignment for Interaction-aware Video Generation: Introduction

 As illustrated in Fig.~\ref{qual:teaser} and~\ref{qual:motivation}, two main failures emerge: (1) \textit{semantic grounding failure}, where they fail to localize subject or object specified by prompt nouns or to bind verb-specified subject-object interaction, resulting in text-video mismatch; and (2) \textit{semantic propagation failure}, where this noun/verb grounding does not persist over time, causing drift, duplication, or hallucination.
 These observations raise key questions, \textit{How do video DiTs semantically bind text and video, and how is this binding propagated to support interactions?}, which motivates us to analyze and strengthen this to improve interaction-aware video generation.

-Fig.~\ref{qual:attn_hypothesis} motivates our analysis.
+Fig.~\ref{qual:attn_hypothesis} and Fig.~\ref{supple:b2_propagation_attn} motivate our analysis.
 In 3D full attention of video DiTs~\cite{yang2024cogvideox}, video-to-text attention aligns noun tokens with subject and object regions and verb tokens with their interaction region, which is the union of subject and object.
-In successful generations, this alignment concentrates in a few layers and persists across frames.
-We regard this alignment as the binding to analyze, assessing where it emerges and whether it persists across frames.
+Video-to-video attention propagates this binding across frames, by linking interaction regions in one frame to the corresponding regions in other frames.
+Especially, in successful generations, these alignments concentrate in a few layers and persists across frames.
+We regard these alignments as the binding to analyze, assessing where it emerges and whether it persists across frames.
 To quantify this binding, the reference must provide spatial precision to verify grounding and temporal continuity to test persistence, and instance separability to disambiguate same-class instances.
 We therefore adopt \emph{multi-instance mask tracks} as the reference, since for each instance, a per-frame mask is linked by a persistent ID across the video, and the union of the subject and object masks defines the interaction region.